MWDelaney/bootstrap-3-shortcodes/README.md

 The plugin is tested to work with ```Bootstrap version 2.1.1``` and ```WordPress 3.4.2```.

+## Installation
+To install this plugin, just download it, and drop the folder in the ```wp-content/plugins/```.
+Then login to WordPress and activate the plugin.

 ## Supported shortcodes
 The plugin doesn't support all Bootstrap elements yet, but most of them.